ischrauwen-lab/Annotation/README.md

 `Could not reserve enough space for 50331648KB object heap`

-reduce memory by adding --mem=10 OR --mem=8 to the analysis_commands.txt
+reduce memory by adding --mem=10 OR --mem=8 to the analysis_commands.txt change time: --time 72:00:00 start from step already finished when cut-off early (make sure to use the same script as previously) add: -s build

 ## examples